Quantum Control Landscapes: A Closer Look: Background and Mathematical Prerequisites

 as a natural performance index, where $U_f(T)$ is a solution of~(\ref{eq:SEU}) as before.

-Broadly speaking, the objective of quantum control is to find a control $f$ to maximize one of these performance indices, where $f$ is allowed to vary over a large function space, while $T$ is fixed unless stated otherwise.
-In practical implementations of optimization algorithms for these problems, $f$ will always be restricted to a finite-dimensional subspace, but this subspace may be arbitrarily large, and we will be chiefly interested in the ideal case where $f$ varies over $L^2(0,T)$ in this paper, except in Sec.~5.
-So in general, we wish to find the (global) maximum of a (non-linear) functional $\F:L^2(0,T)\rightarrow\RR$, which in our case is either $\F_P$, $\F_D$, or $\F_V$.
+Broadly speaking, the objective of quantum control is to find a control $f$ that maximizes one of these performance indices, where $f$ is allowed to vary over a function space such as $L^2(0,T)$.
+Here $T$ is fixed unless stated otherwise.
+In practice, quantum optimal control problems can usually only be solved computationally using optimization algorithms and such implementations require us to restrict the space of controls to a finite-dimensional subspace, but in this paper we will be chiefly interested in the ideal case where $f$ is allowed to vary over $L^2(0,T)$.

+More precisely, we wish to find the (global) maximum of a (non-linear) functional $\F:L^2(0,T)\rightarrow\RR$, which in our case is either $\F_P$, $\F_D$, or $\F_V$.
 It will often be fruitful to think of $\F$ as a composition of the solution functional $U_f(T):L^2(0,T)\to \UU(N)$ taking a control field $f$ to the corresponding propagator at time $T$, $U(T)$, via~(\ref{eq:SEU}), and the fidelity on the Lie group $\G:\UU(N)\rightarrow\RR$, and we shall use

 respectively, to denote the equivalents of $\F_P$, $\F_D$ and $\F_V$ above.